openedx/credentials/docs/badges/index.rst

 What is Credly?
 ---------------

-**Credly** is a end-to-end solution for creating, issuing, and managing digital Credentials.
+**Credly** is an end-to-end solution for creating, issuing, and managing digital Credentials.
 Organizations use **Credly** to recognize their learners' achievements.
 Learners can store badges in their Credly profile to visualize their professional success - which courses were completed and when.

 Badges provide employers and peers concrete evidence of what learners have